midiMD/Mahala_Server/README.md

 ```python manage.py runserver```
 ```daphne mahala_server.asgi:application -p 8000```  daphne manages both the websocket endpoints and the http endpoints
 Shortcut ```./runserver.sh```
+When ran locally, the websocket will be accessible on `ws://localhost:8000/ws/chat/`

 Log into Django admin portal on `http://127.0.0.1:8000/admin/` and add records as needed